HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Emergency Registered Nurses.

 What they do

-Assessment and Triage: Quickly assess patients’ conditions to determine the severity of their illness or injury and prioritize them for treatment.
+Assessment and Triage: Quickly assess patients’ conditions to determine illness or injury severity and prioritize treatment.

 Treatment and Procedures: Administer medications and perform basic medical procedures, including starting IVs, cleaning and dressing wounds, and administering CPR as needed.

-Stabilization: Provide immediate care to stabilize patients and prevent negative long-term effects or sustain life in critical situations.
+Stabilization: Provide immediate care to stabilize patients, prevent long-term negative effects, or sustain life in critical situations.

 Monitoring: Continuously monitor patient vital signs, document medical information, and assess their condition.